 Nothing says summertime quite like a frozen drink, and Willa Jean’s frozen rosé takes the gold medal for most refreshing cocktail to cool down with.
 Once the weather starts heating up in May and June, expect the restaurant and surrounding South Market District neighborhood to be filled with go cups of this pink slushie drink.
 Enjoy Willa Jean’s frosé with breakfast or brunch, weekend or weekday (we won’t tell).
 The cocktail is a simple combination of rosé, ice, and simple syrup and accompanies the restaurant’s famed baked goods surprisingly well.

 A staple to any summer day in NOLA is a mint julep.
 This beverage is a mix of Kentucky Whiskey, simple syrup, mint leaves, and crushed ice.
 Many prefer to drink a mint julep during a day at the Fairgrounds, watching horse races.
 But if you’re just looking for the cocktail, we recommend a Mint Julep from the iconic Carousel Bar at the Hotel Monteleone, where you can sit at the bar and (slowly) spin on an ornate moving carousel.
-Other great places for a Mint Julep include Cure in the Uptown neighborhood, or Salon by Sucré in the French Quarter.
-Pro tip: if you head to Salon by Sucré, grab a table on the balcony outside for the ultimate New Orleans experience.
+Another great places for a Mint Julep is Cure in the Uptown neighborhood.